samtay/so-hs/README.md

    own, but allow it to be overridable with envvar `$STACKEXCHANGE_API_KEY` and add to field to Config as well.

-### cli
-0. finish parsers in Cli.hs
-1. might already be time to start some StateT

 ### interface
 0. both sophisticated brick column interface and basic prompting (haskeline or plain)